Ireland

 ?

-Information on whether we recommend support.
+Information on whether plant support is recommended.
 Ideally netting, or at least twine along the garden bed.

 Transplanting